Vegan Puff Pastry

 2. Place the shreds back in the freezer while making the dough.

-Make the basic dough (détrempe):
+Make the basic dough (dƩtrempe):

-Step by step photos showing how to make basic dough.
+step by step photos showing how to make basic dough.

 1. In a large bowl, combine the flour and salt.